ukncsc/zero-trust-architecture/README.md

 ### [**2.
 Know your user, service and device identities**](2-Know-your-User-Service-and-Device-identities.md)

 An identity can represent a user (a human), service (software process) or device.
-Each should be uniquely identifiable in a zero trust architecture.
+Each identity should be unique and cryptographically identifiable in a zero trust architecture.
 This is one of the most important factors in deciding whether someone or something should be given access to data or services.

 ### [**3.
 Assess your user behaviour, devices and services health**](3-Assess-user-behaviour-service-and-device-health.md)